abinetha/OccultGurukulProject/README.md

 Display area to show results

-**Compatibility**

-The calculator is designed to be compatible with keyboard inputs.
-Users can utilize the following keyboard buttons for enhanced functionality:

-Numeric digits (0-9): Input numbers directly from the keyboard.

-Decimal point (.): Add decimal numbers for more precise calculations.

-Basic operation keys (+, -, *, /, %): Perform arithmetic operations directly from the keyboard.

-Enter key: Execute calculations without using the mouse.

-Backspace key: Remove the last entered character for correction.

 **Decimal Handling:** Allows users to input and calculate decimal numbers for more precise calculations.

 **Clear Function:** Resets the calculator's state, providing a clean slate for new calculations.